openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 While creating the adapter try to identify which sort of users you want to grant access to.
 Remember that the adapters are the only way we have to alter the DAO state, so be careful with the access modifiers you use.
 We already have some of them implemented, take a look at the [docs/guards](https://github.com/openlawteam/tribute-contracts/blob/master/docs/guards), and feel free to suggest new ones if needed.

+In addition to that, every external function in the adapter must contain the modifier `reentrancyGuard(dao)` to prevent the reentrancy attack.

 ### Map out the proper Access Flags

 Another important point is to map out which sort of permissions your adapter needs in order to write/read data to/from the DAO.
 If your adapter requires an [Extension](https://github.com/openlawteam/tribute-contracts#extensions), you will also need to provide the correct [Access Flags](https://github.com/openlawteam/tribute-contracts#access-control-layer) to access that extension.
 Checkout which permission each flag grants: [Flag Helper](https://github.com/openlawteam/tribute-contracts/blob/master/docs/helpers/FlagHelper.md).